Estimated reading time: 8 minutes

-We have had some lifestyle inflation in our situation, mainly in the grocery shopping category.
+Our situation has had some lifestyle inflation, mainly in the grocery shopping category.

-The most challenging part of lifestyle inflation is online shopping, although we put stops in.
+Online shopping is the most challenging part of lifestyle inflation, although we put stops in.

-For example, if we find that our Amazon spending is becoming a habit, we slow it down.
+For example, if our Amazon spending is becoming a habit, we slow it down.

-It’s easy to click, and checkout once set up in an online buying system such as Amazon Canada.
+Once set up in an online buying system such as Amazon Canada, it’s easy to click and checkout.

-We like the ability to comparison shop online and not spend money on gas while getting free delivery.
+We like comparing shops online and not spending money on gas while getting free delivery.